vaibhav-bhosale1/portfolio/README.md

 # Vaibhav Bhosale's Portfolio

-Welcome to the portfolio repository of Vaibhav Bhosale, a BTech student specializing in Electronics and Telecommunication, with expertise in web development and software engineering.
+Hello my name is Vaibhav Bhosale, BTech student specializing in Electronics and Telecommunication, with expertise in web development and software engineering.
 This portfolio showcases a variety of projects, technical skills, and accomplishments.

 ## Demo